edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedUsers.md

     ```

 !!!
 Note
-    The -d option indicates you want the Docker Compose to run the EdgeX containers in detached mode - that is to run the containers in the background.
-Without -d, the containers will all start in the terminal and to use the terminal further you have to stop the containers.
+    The -d option indicates you want Docker Compose to run the EdgeX containers in detached mode - that is to run the containers in the background.
+Without -d, the containers will all start in the terminal and in order to use the terminal further you have to stop the containers.

 ### Verify EdgeX Foundry Running